 An infectious original score.
-The musical numbers wouldn’t look out of place at Madison Square Garden.
+Helen Park’s musical numbers wouldn’t look out of place at Madison Square Garden.

 As far as the soundtrack, KPOP, like the music it’s named after, explores a wide range of genres and artistic interpretations.
 The show... features a stand out or two that could easily compete on Korean music charts.

 When the closing concert starts, it’s almost impossible to resist the infectious energy of the music itself, and of the mix of enthusiasm and precision in the performances.
 Many of the songs could work as both polished commercial pop songs and wry sendups of the tropes of those songs...Like the best pop songs, you walk out of KPOP feeling energized, thoroughly entertained, and humming a line of the chorus.

 an exuberant, candy colored and satirical introduction to Korean pop music that ends with a legitimately mind-blowing concert...Audiences should be forgiven for demanding CDs as they exit through the lobby.